RyFry/LARP-3D-Rendering-Engine/README.md

-# cs354r-final-game-project
+# LARP-3D-Rendering-Engine
-Repo for game technology final game project.
+Repo for a 3d rendering engine intended to explore the concepts of computer graphics.

 ### Contributors
 | Name           | Github         |